abstools/easyinterface/INSTALL.md

 	     Require all granted
 	  </Directory>

-Next to restart Apache, to activate this change, by executing the following in a shell:
+To activate this change you need to restart Apache by executing the following in a shell:

     > sudo service apache2 restart